VPN Demand Surges Around the World

 With a VPN ban looming[9] in Myanmar, demand for the anti-censorship software has started to ramp up once more.
 It was 53% higher on Jan 25 compared to daily average over the previous 28 days and was likely to exceed that again by the end of today (Jan 26).

-As of January 2022 and with Facebook still blocked, VPN demand was 464% higher overall in the year since the military coup compared to the previous 12 months.
+As of January 2022 and with Facebook still blocked, VPN demand was 464% higher overall in the year since the coup compared to the previous 12 months.

 Cambodia